 In many ways, real-time chat apps represent the future of communications.

 Although the world is divided between a handful of messaging behemoths, there’s still some place left for the high-quality chat apps.
 Now that you know how to make a messaging app like WhatsApp, it’s time to apply that knowledge.

 We take pleasure in challenging and innovating projects.
-So feel free to contact us if you’d like to create the next big thing in instant messaging or ask some questions.
+So feel free to contact us if you’d like to create the next big thing in instant messaging.